Gnomiro/ledps/README.md

 ## ToDo-shortlist
 * Add more comments
+* Skills
+  * Refactor skill-talents like character talents
+* Character
+  * Split talents into classpecific files in subfolder
+  * handle amstery differently and allow talent access to all class-trees within a class
 * Implement rotation system to incorporate stuff like Holy Symbols and Divine Aura as skills and not hard-coded
 * Refactor modifier to track them differently
+  * Add BuffEffect less/more multiplier
   * Account for flat damage
   * Sort by elements
   * Seperate by hit, damageOverTime